ftonneau/shadow.kak/README.md

 # Note on regexes

-The `shadow` plugin implements commands that surround regular expressions with single quotes.
-Accordingly, the best way to include single quotes in a regex for 'shadow.kak' is to replace each of them by `\x27` (which specifies the single-quote character via its hexadecimal codepoint).
+The shadow plugin implements commands that surround regular expressions with single quotes.
+Accordingly, the best way to include single quotes in a regex for `shadow.kak` is to replace each of them by `\x27` (which specifies the single-quote character via its hexadecimal codepoint).